Friday, September 14, 2018

 Here a horsecar travels along Congress Street as

-it enters what was City Hall Market prior to the building being
+it enters what was City Hall Market before the building being

 raised in 1888.
 What we know as the Victory Monument